Unmarked Steps And Elevation Changes

 Falls are sending more Canadians to the emergency department than ever before, according to the Canadian Institute for Health Information.
 With over 650,000 fall victims seeking out emergency services, falls account for 32% of all emergency department trips.
 Stairs, steps, and ramps are a common source of fall injuries, as should be expected.
 While some staircase and change of elevation falls are simply chalked up to a lack of balance or distraction, thousands of others are caused by business owners and property owners who fail to clearly mark them out for patrons to see.
-If you are the victim of an unmarked step or elevation change, the Barrie personal injury lawyers at Preszler Law Firm can help you win compensation to cover your damages, which include out-of-pocket medical expenses, lost wages and lost earning ability, pain and suffering, and more.
+If you are the victim of an unmarked step or elevation change, the Barrie personal injury lawyers at Preszler Injury Lawyers can help you win compensation to cover your damages, which include out-of-pocket medical expenses, lost wages and lost earning ability, pain and suffering, and more.

 Unmarked Stairs Pose a Hazard to All Age Ranges in Ontario

 Falls on stairs make up 12% of fall-related emergency department visits in Ontario, according to the Ontario Injury Compass.
 In fact, there were over 50,000 emergency department visits for stair falling injuries in Ontario in 2015 alone.
 While unmarked stairs create a serious falling risk for people of all ages, those on either end of the spectrum are affected the most—the very young and the elderly.
 Those aged 75 and older have the highest stair injury rates and emergency department visits, followed by the 65- to 74-year-old age range and the 0- to 9-year-old age group.